The Long Winter Ride: How it has changed and what that means.

 These were the rides that would form the foundation of our coming racing season both physically and mentally.
 The final races of the last season were a fading memory and the coming season, and the training camps we would all soon attend, were not yet a consideration.
 A racer's mind is often planning ahead whether it’s the next kilometre, the next race or building future fitness.
 Yet, there was a small window, through the late autumn and early winter, when none of that seemed to matter and we could be present.

 On the road, like in the cafe, our conversations would float across topics, cycling focussed to familial to cultural.
 Local Catalan friends would join us on the rides, showing us different routes, teaching us about the land, the architecture and its rich and sometimes dark history.
-We rode by Spanish Civil War encampments, through towns where artists we grew up learning about in school painted their masterpieces, and past farms that produced what we ate for dinner.
+We rode by Spanish Civil War monuments, through towns where artists we grew up learning about in school painted their masterpieces, and past farms that produced what we ate for dinner.
 With each kilometer pedaled deeper into the countryside, it felt as though we were weaving ourselves into the fabric of the culture, understanding more profoundly the place we had chosen as our new home.
-Their history had passed through millennia.
+Their history had crossed millennia.
 We would always be foreigners but absorbing all we could would bring us closer.

 We rode with the daylight, our energy draining with the hours, the climbs and the effort.
-We would stop midway for drinks at a restaurant, sometimes full of workmen eating their lunch of chops or cod, other times, it was just us at the bar, swallowing warm drinks and munching on whatever pastries, or sandwiches were left from the morning.
+We would stop midway for drinks at a restaurant, sometimes full of workmen eating their lunch of chops or cod, other times, it was just us at the bar, swallowing warm drinks and eating whatever pastries, or sandwiches were left from the morning.
 In the final hours, the sun was low, and our shadows long.
 Drivers sped around us on their way home from work, or to pick up the kids from school.

-For a professional cyclist, like any adult I guess, it is rare to again feel the freedom of youth, when there is nowhere to be but present in an experience that is feeding growth and bonding friendships.
+For a professional cyclist, like any adult I guess, it is rare to feel the freedom of youth, when there is nowhere to be but present in an experience that is feeding growth and bonding friendships.
 Often, when I meet old friends with whom I passed those hours, and raced around the world, it is the long winter rides they recollect not the races won.

-As the professional side of the sport begins to recruit younger riders, their opportunity to mature and develop both mentally and physically has shifted as have the pressures they’ll feel to perform.
-Not only is their training monitored but their results are now documented online, giving every race they start weight that could influence their potential and value.
-They no longer have the privilege we had to mature into adulthood progressively as they are thrust into the job of racing, often before they reach their 20th birthday.
+Young racers no longer have the privilege we had to mature into adulthood progressively as they are thrust into the job of racing, often before they reach their 20th birthday.
 Many who have paid coaches from a young age, have never known the freedom of the long winter ride, of being absorbed in the moment with a few friends, without a concern for what will be posted.
 It’s now too easy for each ride to become a measuring stick.
-Will their careers be shortened with oversight or perhaps, longer due to scientific monitoring and more strategic training.
+Will their careers be shortened with oversight or perhaps, lengthened due to scientific monitoring and more strategic training.
 Time will tell.